parminder-thindal-moj/cheat_sheets/git_cheat_sheet.md

   - `git pull origin` - Update your local branch with the remote branch.
 * `git merge <other_branch>` - merge changes from a different branch into the current branch.

-For `fatal: refusing to merge unrelated histories`:
+For git error: "_fatal: refusing to merge unrelated histories_"

-`git pull origin <branchname> --allow-unrelated-histories`
+- `git pull origin <branchname> --allow-unrelated-histories`

 OR:
 - `git merge <other_branch> --allow-unrelated-histories`